skyejacobson/CCTV_HTB/README.md

 The scan produces a result that may take a minute to load but eventually pulls up a Zoneminder CCTV website.
 The website allows for admin/staff login.

-We can scan the network using `ffuf` or `feroxbuster` but nothing of note is revealed in the scan.
+We can scan the website using `ffuf` or `feroxbuster` but nothing of note is revealed in the scan.

 Note that Zoneminder has default credentials so when using `admin:admin` we are actually able to bypass any exploit and log directly on to the dashboard.
 We then are able to see the version info. `Zoneminder v1.37.63`.